Spey River in Scotland

-Spey casting is easy and fun.
-Using your body as part of the cast makes casting effortless without taxing your shoulders.
-Casting is a body experience; the rod and you become one.
-There's a better chance to catch that fish by gaining access to water that previously may have been difficult to reach.
-Using a two-handed rod one can easily cast 80 - 100 ft. with no false casting or concern about obstacles behind the caster, and no handling of excessive fly line.
+Using a two-hand rod makes casting easy and fun.
+This technique does not put excessive wear and tear on your shoulders as single-hand casting can do over time, particularly as we grow older.
+Casting is a body experience; the rod and you become one casting effortlessly without taxing your shoulders, and there's a better chance to catch that fish by gaining access to water that previously may have been difficult to reach.
+Casting with a two-handed rod, one can easily cast 80 to 100 feet with no false casting or concern about obstacles behind the caster, and without handling excessive fly line.